How to plan a solo trip for beginners: solo trip planning and preparation.

 If you travel alone for long periods or even shorter ones, regardless, I promise you the effect will last indefinitely.

-You KNOW what you can do now.
+You KNOW what you are capable of now.

 If your inner Vagabond has been listening to the WHY so far, below is more about HOW you can find your solo traveler nomad heart AND get the advice you need to get going.